laurelmackenzie/grammatical-variation-metastudy/README.md

 were identified for the database can be found in MacKenzie & Robinson §3.1 and §4.1.

-Each variable is coded for whether it comprises variation in **form**, variation in **omission**, variation in **order**, or some combination of these, following Mansfield et al.'s (2023:246–7) definitions of these variation types (elaborated below).
+Each variable is coded for whether it comprises variation in **form**, variation in **omission**, variation in **order**, or some combination of these, following Mansfield et al.'s (2023:246–7) definitions of these variation types (reproduced below).

 Each variable is also coded for whether its social significance was analyzed, and whether its social significance was found, across three domains of sociolinguistic evidence: patterns of **production**, perceptual judgments (**perception**), and